 How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 A business dashboard offers at-a-glance insights based on key performance indicators (KPIs) and is an intuitive and visually pleasing way to consume data.
 Unlike early predecessors, they give presenters the ability to engage audiences with real-time data.
-They also offer a more dynamic approach to presenting data compared to the rigid, linear nature of Powerpoint or the numbers-without-a-story approach of Excel.
+They also offer a more dynamic approach to presenting data compared to PowerPoint's rigid, linear nature or the numbers-without-a-story approach of Excel.
 At datapine, we believe the goal of each interactive dashboard you create should be better, faster, and stronger decision-making while telling a story.

-In other words: how to tell the best possible story and how to create a dashboard to support your narrative?
+In other words, how to tell the best possible story and how to create a dashboard to support your narrative?

-Without further ado, let’s get going.
+Without further ado, let’s get going with expert tips to build your own dashboard.

-How To Create A Dashboard - 14 Best Practices
+How To Create A Dashboard - 15 Best Practices

 The dashboard creation process will only prove effective if everything you do is geared toward connecting with your audience.